Traveling to Cuba with Kids: What to Expect & Tips for Families

 Delicious, Kid-Friendly Food

-Cuban cuisine is simple but flavorful, and many dishes appeal to children.
+Cuban cuisine is simple but flavourful, and many dishes appeal to children.
 Expect rice, beans, shredded meats, fried plantains, and fresh tropical fruit.
 Many restaurants are accommodating to dietary needs, but snacks from home can be helpful for picky eaters.
+When the kids and I were not eating chicken and rice, we ate mango.
+Lots of mango.
+Good thing we love mango.
+We also had an opportunity to eat at a few restaurants where we found pizza.
+It is useful to bring snacks from home before travelling that can be easily transported such as granola bars.
+We planned to eat a couple of these each day.

 1. Pack Smart